devlato/gitbot/README.md

 (c) 2019 devlato https://github.com/devlato

-This code is available the MIT license and free to be distributed.
+This code is available under the MIT license and is free to be modified or distributed for a non-commercial use.